-When you need (want) the smallest camera possible, a camera ready to go everywhere with you, but do not want to give up DSLR features, the SL3 immediately jumps to the forefront of your options list.
+When you need (want) the smallest camera possible, a camera ready to go everywhere with you, but do not want to give up DSLR features, including the excellent image quality these provide, the SL3 immediately jumps to the forefront of your options list.
 While this camera is really small, it still has the DSLR features you have come to love including a through-the-lens (TTL) optical viewfinder, fast phase detection AF, very long battery life, a responsive shutter release and a grip that places you in control.
 Great image quality delivered by the latest-available Canon APS-C CMOS imaging sensor and compatibility with an extensive range of accessories is, of course, included.
-While Canon shrunk the DSLR, this design is such that it remains (surprisingly) very usable and the SL3 is even further improved in this regard.
+While Canon shrunk the DSLR, the SL-series design is such that the cameras remain (surprisingly) very usable and the SL3 is even further improved in this regard.

 The SL line of cameras slots very slightly below Canon's flagship Rebel model, a position currently held by the Canon EOS Rebel T7i and nicely above the entry-level Rebel model, currently the Canon EOS Rebel T7.
 When I asked what the "SL" in the SL2 model name meant, Canon's official answer was: "It doesn't have a meaning".
 I hate to leave you disappointed, so ... consider SL to mean "Small" and "Light" as those are hallmarks of this camera.